-National or regionally appropriate methodologies and Best Available Information\ for assessments for HCV 5:
+National or regionally appropriate methodologies and Best Available Information for assessments for HCV 5:

-National or regional methodologies for assessing occurrences of the HCV 5 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI >SLIMF BAI SLIMF For all HCV 5 Interpretations: Use culturally appropriate engagement, per the Overarching BAI, Section A. The local communities and/or Indigenous Peoples.
-X X For all HCV 5 Interpretations: Consider participatory mapping with local communities and Indigenous Peoples.
-For examples of existing participatory mapping, see ACT Suriname, and the maps referenced in CI (2013) and Moos (2017) Consider published literature on Indigenous Peoples.
-Consider, for example, Sara et al (2016) and TIS (2017a).
-In addition to sites and resources used by current Indigenous Peoples or other local communities, assessments should consider sites and resources important to Indigenous Peoples that were displaced in recent decades, e.g., some Taina/Arawak, Kalinago/Carib, and Wayana communities.
-(Per: WDMIP, 2017) For guidance in identifying and assessing other examples of HCV 5 that may exist in the management unit, see: FSC (2019) and HCVRN (2013) (e.g., Chapter 2, Best Practice Considerations for HCV Assessments, and Chapter 3.5, Identification of HCV 5).
+National or regional methodologies for assessing occurrences of the HCV 5 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI SLIMF For all HCV 5 Interpretations: Use culturally appropriate engagement, per the Overarching BAI, Section A. The local communities and Indigenous Peoples.
+X X For all HCV 5: Consider participatory mapping with local communities and Indigenous Peoples.
+For all HCV 5: Assessments also consider whether specific levels and practices of hunting, fishing, NTFP harvest, and other forest utilization are sustaining the resource, and also avoiding harm to biodiversity and other HCVs.
+For additional guidance on assessing HCV 5, consider: FSC (2020a) and HCVRN (2013) (e.g., Chapter 2, Best Practice Considerations for HCV Assessments, and Chapter 3.5, Identification of HCV 5).

-National or regional strategies for maintaining and/or enhancing the HCV 5 interpretations: Best Available Information for management strategies for these interpretations: BAI >SLIMF BAI SLIMF For all HCV 5: Strategies to protect the community's and/or Indigenous Peoples ' needs in relation to the Management Unit are developed in cooperation with representatives and members of local communities and Indigenous Peoples .
-The local communities and Indigenous Peoples, per the Overarching BAI.
-X X For sites and resources related to Indigenous Peoples: Strategies will need to be based on FPIC and engagement, and not assume that existing laws or practices in Suriname recognize or respect Indigenous Peoples or their rights.
-(Per: RA, 2014; WDMIP, 2017; FPP, 2017; VIDS et al, 2015) For all HCV 5: Identify, protect, buffer, or otherwise appropriately managing the sites and resources (aka "service provision hotspots"), as well the routes connecting these areas to communities or other inhabitations (aka "service connecting areas").
-(Per: Sara et al, 2016)
+National or regional strategies for maintaining and/or enhancing the HCV 5 interpretations: Best Available Information for management strategies for these interpretations: BAI >SLIMF BAI SLIMF For all HCV 5 Interpretations: Strategies to protect the community's and/or Indigenous Peoples' needs in relation to the Management Unit are developed in cooperation with representatives and members of local communities and Indigenous Peoples.
+Indigenous X X For all HCV 5: Strategies may include protection of specific sites, reserve areas, designation of buffer zones, etc. HCV occurrences should generally be mapped and also marked in the field